lortza/blamegame/workflow_notes.md

-players refresh their page and see a button that says "go to round 1" on this page games/ABCD/rounds/1/submission/new shows the question dropdown for nominee (game.players.map(&:name)) dropdown for nominator (later we'll use localstorage for this) submit takes them to a "hold tight" page...? if round.submissions.count == game.players.count show button link to round show page
+players refresh their page and see a button that says "go to round 1" on this page games/ABCD/rounds/1/submission/new shows the question dropdown for candidate (game.players.map(&:name)) dropdown for voter (later we'll use localstorage for this) submit takes them to a "hold tight" page...? if round.submissions.count == game.players.count show button link to round show page